-Since the dawn of time, give or take a few thousand years, civilizations across all continents have been learning how to heal their people.
+Since the dawn of time, people have grown their home remedies.
+Civilizations across all continents have been learning how to heal their people.
 We figured out that we could reduce, heal, alleviate, dare I use the word “cure” ailments with certain plants.

 With time, the awareness of what specifically could be used to heal has evolved, as science allowed us to find active components within the leaf, stems, root or flowers.
 Perhaps some of this occurred by accident, or through trial and error.